 Sun April 14 Victoria Folk Club, Norway House

 HEAR THE MUSIC (PLAYLIST below): https://soundcloud.com/user-990778394/sets/roots-grooves

 Nico says: “The playlist of my youth was Beethoven, Piaf, Oscar Peterson and Rick Scott.
 I grew up on his music.
 Fast forward 20 years and I’m privileged to share the stage with my childhood hero who happens to ooze groove.
-He's steeped in old swampy music and I like to think we shake each other up and that the audience gets to come along for the good times.”
+Rick is steeped in old swampy music and I think we shake each other up and the audience gets to come along for the good times."